 4 years full-time with integrated placement year or 3 years full-time.

-BTEC National Certificate & BTEC Level 3 Diploma in Applied Science: DD plus A level Biology at grade B
+BTEC National Certificate & BTEC Level 3 Diploma: Applied Science or Social Science DD plus A Level at grade A, (excluding General Studies).

-BTEC National Diploma & BTEC Level 3 Extended Diploma in Applied Science: DDD.
-Eligibility dependant on modules.
+BTEC National Diploma & BTEC Level 3 Extended Diploma: Applied Science or Social Science DDD.